-The application premises is a single self-contained motel unit that forms part of a mixed use development located on the corner of Grant and Warner Street, Port Douglas.
-The overall mixed use development comprises twenty-two (22) Motel Units, Caretakers Residence and Ancillary Uses, including 755m of retail space at the ground floor.
+The application premises is a single self-contained Caretakers Residence that forms part of a mixed use development located on the corner of Grant and Warner Street, Port Douglas.
+The overall mixed use development comprises twenty-two (22) Motel Units, Caretakers Residence and Ancillary Uses, including 755m2 of retail space at the ground floor.